fletchjp/MERG-Arduino-Software/DUESignalCombined2/Readme.md

 // This combines the Composite and Observer Patterns.
 // All objects declared are Components, Subjects and Observers.
 // Components can be either Composite or Leaf.
-// Composite components can have other items (Composite or Leaf) as chilren using Add(&child)
+// Composite components can have other items (Composite or Leaf) as children using Add(&child)
 // An composite can have more than one child and any object can have more than one parent.
-// Optionslly child.RegisterParents() makes the parents of the child into observers as well.
+// Optionally child.RegisterParents() makes the parents of the child into observers as well.
 // Any observer has to define handlers which will respond to particular integer values from
 // the subjects being observed.
 The handlers are member functions and they are indexed using the integer value.
-// See the examples in classes Track and Section below.
+// See the examples in classes Track and Section in the code.
 // It is also possible to make other composite objects observers of any object.
 ///////////////////////////////////////////////////////////////////////////////